javascript-tutorial/en.javascript.info/1-js/2-first-steps/05-types/article.md

 Besides regular numbers there are so-called "special numeric values" which also belong to that type: `Infinity`, `-Infinity` and `NaN`.

-- `Infinity` represents the mathematical [Infinity](https://en.wikipedia.org/wiki/Infinity).
-It is a value that's greater than any number.
+- `Infinity` represents the mathematical [Infinity](https://en.wikipedia.org/wiki/Infinity) ∞.
+It is a special value that's greater than any number.

     We can get it as a result of division by zero: